- Nationwide vs. Progressive: Which one is the cheapest?

 Nationwide vs. Progressive: Which one is the cheapest?

-For full coverage with 100/300/100 liability limits and $500 deductibles for comprehensive and collision coverage, Nationwide costs an average of $1,548.
-On the other hand, Progressive is more expensive, with an average cost of $1,998.
+For full coverage with 100/300/100 liability limits and $500 deductibles for comprehensive and collision coverage, Nationwide costs $1,548 per year.
+Progressive charges more, with an average cost of $1,998 annually.

 Company | Average annual rate for full coverage | Average annual rate for state minimum coverage | Average annual premium for liability-only (50/100/50) car insurance |